-- To be eligible for the peer-reviewed print edition, submissions must be 10-25 pages double-spaced.
+- To be eligible for the double-blind peer-reviewed print edition, submissions must be 10-25 pages double-spaced.
 For the website, submissions should be a minimum of five pages.

 - Must have an abstract written by the author that answers the question, “How does this research affect decision making by state and local policymakers?”
 Diagrams, charts, etc may not make it into the print edition.

 - Must be willing to accept and discuss edits (we cannot guarantee that what you submit will be published verbatim but the author will have final approval on edits).

 - Jargon should be minimal so non-experts can read the piece.

 - Author acknowledges that any submission can be published online, in print, or not at all, at the journal’s discretion.

 For submissions preliminarily selected for the print edition, double-blind peer reviewers will ascertain if the paper meets the following criteria:

 - Is an original and a significant contribution to policy scholarship